Thaeimos/aws-terraform/README.md

 - Dynamic subnets creation based on this [Stackoverflow post](https://stackoverflow.com/questions/63309824/for-each-availability-zone-within-an-aws-region/63310014#63310014).
 - We use code for the frontend and backend applications based on this [post](https://dev.to/eelayoubi/building-a-ha-aws-architecture-using-terraform-part-2-30gm).
 - Heavily use of environments to segment variables, as explained in this [document](https://docs.github.com/en/actions/deployment/targeting-different-environments/using-environments-for-deployment).
+- Inspiration for internal ECRs and other comes from this [article](https://dev.to/danquack/private-fargate-deployment-with-vpc-endpoints-1h0p).